Translating predictive distributions into informative priors: Examples

+The values of the loss and discrepancy functions at \(\lambda^{*}\) across replicas are tightly distributed (see Supplement \ref{final-objective-values}), which indicates replicability.
+Across all replicates and discrepancies the estimated optimal prior predictive distribution is highly faithful to the target, as illustrated for individual \(n = 9\) in Figure \ref{fig:surv_ex_ppd_y} (other individuals are visually indistinguishable).

-The single objective approach consistently locates the degenerate, non-unique solution where all the variation in the uncensored event times is attributed to the baseline hazard shape \(\gamma\) and the intercept \(\beta_{0}\): i.e.~all the mass for \(\boldsymbol{\beta}\) (the regression coefficients) is close to 0.
-The combination of \(\gamma\) and \(\beta_{0}\) is evidently poorly identified, and further calculation reveals that only the derived product \(\gamma \exp{\beta_{0}}\) is uniquely determined.
-Given the inter-replicate consistency previously observed in Figure \ref{fig:surv_ex_final_objective_values} we infer that the optimisation process is locating equally good, in terms of predictive discrepancy, optima that correspond to different \(\Pd(\theta \mid \lambda^{*})\), which is precisely our definition of nonuniquness.
-Furthermore, the concentration around \(\boldsymbol{\beta} = 0\) means these priors are unlikely to be efficient for inferring the (possible) relationship between covariates and outcome -- a very strong signal in the data would be needed to overcome this prior.
+Figure \ref{fig:surv_ex_ppd_theta} displays the marginals of \(\theta\) for each independent replicate.
+The single objective approach (i.e.~only optimising predictive discrepancy, shown in blue) consistently locates the degenerate, non-unique solution where all the variation in the uncensored event times is attributed to the baseline hazard shape \(\gamma\) and the intercept \(\beta_{0}\): i.e.~all the mass for \(\boldsymbol{\beta}\) (the regression coefficients) is close to 0.
+The combination of \(\gamma\) and \(\beta_{0}\) is far from unique, and further calculation reveals that only the derived product \(\gamma \exp{\beta_{0}}\) is uniquely determined.
+Given the inter-replicate consistency previously observed in Supplement \ref{final-objective-values} we infer that the solution is not unique.
+In the multi-objective approach, there is a preference for the optima surrounding \(\gamma \approx 7.5, \beta_{0} \approx -10\); an improvement in uniqueness over the single objective approach, but imperfect.

-Our multi-objective approach produces a more reasonable and disperse prior, but still does not admit a unique optimal prior.
-The typical marginal prior for \(\boldsymbol{\beta}\) has been widened, and for \(\kappa = 0.3\) there is a preference for the optima surrounding \(\gamma \approx 7.5, \beta_{0} \approx -10\); an improvement in uniqueness over the single objective approach, but imperfect.
-When \(\kappa = 2\) the process regularly produces a marginal prior for the cure fraction \(\pi\) that gives considerable mass to values of \(\pi > 0.3\), which is incongruent with our target.
-This is also visible in the censored portions of the prior predictive estimates \(\pd(Y_{n} \mid \lambda^{*}, C_{n})\) displayed in Figure \ref{fig:surv_ex_ppd_y}.

-Eliciting covariance structures is challenging, and in this example we included a covariance matrix in the hyperparameters for our model.
-In Figure \ref{fig:surv_ex_beta_cov} we display the bivariate prior marginal densities for two elements of \(\boldsymbol{\beta}\), specifically \(\beta_{3}\) and \(\beta_{4}\), for both the multi-objective approach with \(\kappa = 0.3\) and the single objective approach.
-Nonuniqueness is visible in both sets of estimates.
-There are marginal densities of both positive and negative marginal skewness, and pairwise correlation.
-The wider typical marginal for \((\beta_{3}, \beta_{4})\) obtained using the multi-objective approach is again visible in the right panel of Figure \ref{fig:surv_ex_beta_cov}.
-Lastly, there is a visible difference between the discrepancy functions in the single objective approach, with the Cramer-von Mises discrepancy typically producing a slightly wider marginal.